bendmorris/beaver/TUTORIAL.md

 Beaver files contain series of semantic statements.
 These statements contain a subject, a predicate (describing a relationship), and an object.
 Each statement describes how its subject is related to its object; in other words, it describes a property of the subject.
+For example, the statement:

+    <whiskers> <color> <black> .

+...says that the subject, `<whiskers>`, has a `<color>`, which is `<black>`.

-If a statement contains more than three parts, the additional parts represent additional objects: subject, predict, object1, object2...
+If a statement contains more than three parts, the additional parts represent additional objects: subject, predicate, object1, object2...

 Each part of a statement can be either a literal (e.g. `"abc"` or `1.0` or `3`) or a  URI (represented in angled brackets: `<http://www.example.org/cat>`.)